At a glance

 Symptoms of dehydration

-Dehydration occurs when fluid loss is greater than fluid intake.
+Dehydration occurs when fluid loss exceeds fluid intake.

 While mild dehydration isn’t anything to worry about and can quickly be remedied by drinking water, moderate or severe dehydration can impair critical physiological functions.